Box truck hit, killed woman walking her dogs on Penny Road

 CARY, N.C.
 (WTVD) -- A 65-year-old Cary woman was killed on Friday morning when she was hit by a box truck while walking her dogs.

-It happened on Penny Road near Holly Springs Road before 8 a.m.
+It happened on Penny Road near Holly Springs Road sometime after 6:30 a.m.

 The North Carolina State Highway Patrol (SHP) said a box truck driver hit Nancy Grace Mallian, a woman walking along the side of the road with her dogs.
 The woman was in the road, but she was wearing a safety vest.